 Disney returns to profit in third quarter as streaming business starts making money for first time

-The Walt Disney Co. returned to a profitable third quarter as its combined streaming business started making money for the first time and the movie Inside Out 2 did well in theaters.
+Disney returned to a profitable third quarter as its combined streaming business started making money for the first time and the movie Inside Out 2 did well in theaters.

+The Walt Disney Co. said Wednesday that its direct-to-consumer business, which includes Disney+ and Hulu, reported a quarterly operating loss of $19 million, which was smaller than its loss of $505 million a year earlier.
+Revenue climbed 15% to $5.81 billion.

 For the period ended June 29, Disney earned $2.62 billion, or $1.43 per share.
 A year earlier it lost $460 million, or 25 cents per share.